AshridgeTechnologies/elemento/stories/Revision aid example app.md

 Desirable
 ---------

-- ✅ CSV import or use directly as datastore
-- Previous attempts

 Finishing touches
 -----------------

 - ✅ Revision: Better indication of good/bad/not tried yet
-- Revision: split into sections
+- Links to word entry from lists
+- Handle errors in import
+- Catch duplicates on imports
+- Forms can be entered with enter
+- Scroll to new word after adding - maybe any time you set the list selected item
+- Need a refresh button in case using it on different devices
+- Nav buttons highlight the current page
 - ✅ Revision needs to hide unless specifically shown that day
 - ✅ Revision needs to show whether you have revised a word that day
 - ✅ Learn: Show which are being learned
 - ✅ Learn: count of how many being learned
-- Handle errors in import
-- Catch duplicates on imports
 - ✅ Import Learned, Last Revised
-- Nav buttons highlight the current page
 - Show All/HideAll buttons
-- Show name of open data file
-- Forms can be entered with enter
 - Focus field - maybe auto after reset form
 - Readonly inputs keep title in border
-- Links to word entry from lists
+- Revision: split into sections
 - ✅ Keep Learn words visible on day learned
 - Ask to save changes before moving away from word
 - ✅ Words: search/filter list
 - Buttons too small
-- Separate add word form on Words page
+- ✅ Separate add word form on Words page
-- Need a refresh button in case using it on different devices
+- Touch to show word, then swipe
-- Swipe might be better on phone
+- Swipe right/left to revise on phone
+- Show name of open data file

 Further features